Rulebook

 2.2 A deck may contain no more than 3 copies of any card by name.

-2.3 Cards with the Unique designation are additionally restricted by Basic Name (see 6.5).
+2.3 Cards with the Unique designation are limited to 1 copy each by full card name.

 2.4 Card types are Characters, Artifacts, Locations, and Actions.